designerdevil/lighthouse/README.md

 ### Configuration
-By default the audit run are for following parameters
+By default the audit runs on below parameters
 - Performance
 - PWA
 - Best Practices